backdrop-contrib/bee/Usage.md

 - `projects` - One or more contrib projects to download.

 *Options:*
-- `--hide-progress`, `-h` - Hide the download progress bar.
+- `--hide-progress`, `-h` - Deprecated, will get removed in a future version.
 - `--allow-multisite-copy`, `-f` - Override the check that would prevent the project being downloaded to a multisite site if the project exists in the shared project directory.

 *Examples:*
 - `bee download webform` - Download the Webform module.
 - `bee download simplify thesis bamboo` - Download the Simplify module, Thesis theme, and Bamboo layout.
-- `bee download devel --hide-progress` - Download the Devel module, and don't show the download progress bar.
 - `bee --site=site_name download simplify --allow-multisite-copy` - Download an additional copy of the Simplify module into the site_name multisite module folder.

 #### `enable`